RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Sensors and ICs/Can Bus.md

 CAN bus communication is special because it splits two signals to communicate 1s and 0s.
 Take a look at the picture below for a better understanding:
 ![[Pasted image 20240907154309.png]]

-## General Guidelines
+##

+>[!TIP]
-- CANH and CANL should always be a twisted pair to reduce EMI.
+>- CANH and CANL should always be a twisted pair to reduce EMI.
-- CANH and CANL should always be differentially routed and have similar length wires.
+>- CANH and CANL should always be differentially routed and have similar length wires.
-- Nodes should be connected in series, with stub lengths kept to a minimum.
+>- Nodes should be connected in series, with stub lengths kept to a minimum.
 Refer to the image below for a sample system wiring diagram.

 ![[Pasted image 20240907154425.png]]